Sean Hannity Pitches Anthony Scaramucci for Next New York City Mayor

 For some viewers, Scaramucci is perhaps not most well-known for earning money, but for the scandal in which he departed the White House.
 Less than two weeks into his 2017 tenure as the one White House official meant to be the most skilled at communicating with the press, Scaramucci made headlines for calling up then-New Yorker reporter Ryan Lizza and going on a profanity-laced tirade about his colleagues.

-After demanding Lizza tell him who leaked details to him about a certain White House dinner, Scaramucci called then-White House Chief of Staff Reince Priebus a “fucking paranoid schizophrenic” trying to “cock-block him” and said he wasn’t “trying to suck my own cock” like former Trump chief strategist Steve Bannon.
+After demanding Lizza tell him who leaked details to him about a certain White House dinner, Scaramucci called then-White House Chief of Staff Reince Priebus a “fucking paranoid schizophrenic” trying to “cock-block him” and said he wasn’t “trying to suck my own cock” like then-Trump chief strategist Steve Bannon.

 The outburst was in response to a report about Scaramucci having dinner at the White House with none other than Hannity and former Fox News executive Bill Shine, along with President Trump.